 Where should I build my compost heap?

-Your compost heap or bin should be in an area which is easy to reach, keeping it out of sight is a concern for some people but a compost heap which is behind a shed or outbuilding may be awkward to get to.
-The main points in terms of the location are as follows;
+Your compost heap or bin should be in an area which is easy to reach, first and foremost.
+Keeping it out of sight is a concern for some people, but a compost heap that’s behind a shed or outbuilding may be awkward to get to and discourage you from using it.

-- They should be tightly covered or have a lid.
+- Composts should be tightly covered or have a lid.

 What is suitable to add to a compost heap or bin?

-- Try to get an equal mixture of “brown and green” materials for your compost.
-Brown materials include card, paper and leaves whilst greens speak for themselves!
+Try to get an equal mixture of “brown and green” materials for your compost.

-In order for a heap to fully mature, you should add to it regularly and ensure that you have a good balance of “greens and browns” to include; some heaps will produce useable compost in two months or thereabouts whilst others may take longer.
-Keep an eye on your compost for signs of rodents but if you avoid cooked foods and the other products mentioned, then this should not be an issue.
+In order for a heap to fully mature, you should add to it regularly and ensure that you have a good balance of “greens and browns” to include.
+Depending on what you add to your pile or bin, your compost could produce useable compost in two months or take as long as six months.